Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect and Pairwise Velocity with DESI DR1 Galaxies and ACT DR6 and Planck CMB Data: Introduction

 The Dark Energy Spectroscopic Instrument (DESI) survey \cite{DESI:2016fyo} is a next-generation galaxy redshift survey designed to map the large-scale structure of the Universe with unprecedented precision.
 DESI provides high-precision spectroscopic redshifts for tens of millions of galaxies, quasars, and other cosmological tracers across a wide redshift range.
 Meanwhile, ACT Data Release 6 (DR6) delivers the deepest ground-based CMB maps to date, with improved sensitivity, wide sky coverage, and broad frequency coverage \cite{Naess:2020wgi}.
 Coupled with the DESI Data Release 1 (DR1) galaxy catalog, which contains precise spectroscopic redshifts for millions of galaxies, this analysis significantly improves the sensitivity of the LRG kSZ measurements.

 In this work, we exploit the synergy between ACT DR6 maps and the DESI DR1 galaxy catalog to perform a comprehensive analysis of the pairwise kSZ signal.
 Our goal is to sensitively measure the pairwise kSZ effect and address the limitations of previous LRG studies.
 In addition, we incorporate machine learning methods to directly infer individual cluster optical depths and peculiar velocities, thereby enabling more robust pairwise velocity estimates.
+This study forms part of an upcoming series of analyses leveraging DESI DR1 and ACT DR6 data to measure the pairwise kSZ and tSZ effects with various galaxy and cluster tracers \citep[in prep.]{Hadzhiyska:2025egz,Hsu2025,Moore2025}.

 The structure of this paper is as follows.
 Section \ref{sec:data} describes the datasets used in our analysis, focusing on the characteristics of ACT DR6 and DESI DR1.
 Section \ref{sec:methods} introduces the methodology and statistical tools.
 Section \ref{sec:results} presents the main results, and Section \ref{sec:conclusion} summarizes the key findings and discusses the prospects for future improvements and analyses.